offa/NBCndUnit/README.md

 The tests are run as usual using the Test button.

-The *Test Results* window will show the result of the tests.
+The *Test Results* window shows the result of the tests.

 ## CppUTest